Meromorphic vector fields with single-valued solutions on complex surfaces: In the presence of nonentire solutions

-We thus establish the Main Theorem in the case where there is a maximal single-valued solution that cannot be extended to all of~$\mathbf{C}$.
+This finishes the proof of proposition~\ref{prop:susp}, which completes the proof of the Main Theorem in the case where there is a univalent maximal solution that accumulates the locus of poles in a non-analytic way (in particular, in the case where a solution cannot be extended to a map defined in~$\mathbf{C}$).

-\begin{remark} Following the arguments in~\cite{nk} (involving classification results by Kodaira and Enoki), one may show that, still in the case where there is a maximal single-valued solution that cannot be extended to all of~$\mathbf{C}$, the result is also valid in the non-K\"ahler setting. \end{remark}
+\begin{remark} Following the arguments in~\cite{nk}, involving classification results by Kodaira and Enoki, one may show from theorem~\ref{thamabis} that, under the hypothesis that there is a univalent maximal solution that cannot be extended to all of~$\mathbf{C}$, the conclusion of the Main Theorem is also valid in the non-K\"ahler setting. \end{remark}